Getting stuck while returning to the docking station or not returning to the dock is a common issue for iRobot Roomba users.

 Ensure that the docking station is properly plugged in and there are no obstructions blocking the Roomba from reaching it.

-Also, make sure that the charging contacts on the Roomba and docking station are clean.
+Also, make sure that the contacts are dry before docking your Roomba.

 Roomba uses infrared sensors to detect the docking station.